You are here

 An age component amount is used for varying ages to set a loan limit as a percentage of the secured assets.
 The age component amount is intended to take into account the risk of debt exposure of the Commonwealth by reference to a person's current age.
 Its aim is to ensure that sufficient real assets are available to repay the loan at the time of recovery.

 A person's age for the purpose of the table is his or her age at his or her last birthday.
 In the case of a couple, it is the age of the younger member of the couple on his or her last birthday.
-Refer to subsection 52ZCA of the VEA for a full definition and the Age Component Amount table.
+Refer to subsection 52ZCA of the VEA for a full definition.
+The Age Component Amount table is found in the Social Security (Pension Loans Scheme – Age Component Amount) Determination 2019.

 There is currently no content classified with this term.